mothervolcano/polka-folks/README.md

 Imagine a canvas not as a passive background but as an active space defined by geometric entities like circles, squares, or curves.

-These are not shapes in the usual sense, but rather 'magnetic coils' that define the properties of the points within them.
+These are not shapes in the usual sense, but rather 'magnetic coils' that define the properties of the points near them.
 Our framework uses these geometric entities to derive and relate points.
 You can view them as topological abstractions as me or, if you prefer a more pragmatic view, as geometry piggybacking on top of geometry.
 Couldn’t argue against that.

 Now picture a traditional Cartesian space next to this topological-like space.
 Points in this 'activated' space have more going on than just x and y coordinates.
 They also carry vector information for tangents and normals, and how far they are along the perimeter from the origin point.
 Very handy for drawing Bezier curves.
 That’s also what I thought.